Projects

 Objective

-To evaluate the Bill & Melinda Gates Foundation’s portfolio of Networks for School Improvement grants that supported networks of schools in using continuous improvement methods.
+To evaluate the Gates Foundation’s portfolio of Networks for School Improvement (NSI) grants, which supported the use of network-based continuous improvement (CI) in schools.

 Project Motivation